sdesabbata/granolarr/docs/index.md

   #    url: ""
 title: "granolarr"
 excerpt: >
-  A geoggraphic data science, reproducible<br/>teaching resource in R
+  A geoggraphic data science<br/>reproducible teaching resource in R
+toc: true
+toc_label: "Table of Contents"
+toc_icon: "fas fa-book-open"
 ---

 **ANNOUNCMENT**: This is a **revised version** of granolarr, **currently under development** to meet the University of Leicester ["Ingite"](https://le.ac.uk/ignite) approach to blended learning for the academic year 2020/2021.
 The first version of granolarr is still available at [granolarr_v1](https://sdesabbata.github.io/granolarr_v1/).